MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_simplify_complex_conditionals.md

 ## Part 2: Loan approval workflow

-In this section, you will examine the Loan Approval Workflow code and use GitHub Copilot to refactor it.
+In this section, you examine the Loan Approval Workflow sample app and use GitHub Copilot to refactor the conditional logic.

 ### Task 1: Review the loan approval code